Simple RAG

 From your dashboard, click Clusters and then + Create.
 Select the free tier and choose your preferred region.

-Once your cluster is created, click on it to view details.
+Once your cluster has been created, click on it to view the details.

 Sign up for a free account at huggingface.co.